apache/pekko/docs/src/main/paradox/typed/dispatchers.md

 they're ready to accept new work.
 However, a large number of turquoise (blocked, or sleeping as in our example) threads leads to thread starvation.

-@@@ note

-If you own a Lightbend subscription you can use the commercial [Thread Starvation Detector](https://doc.akka.io/docs/akka-enhancements/current/starvation-detector.html) which will issue warning log statements if it detects any of your dispatchers suffering from starvation and other.
-It is a helpful first step to identify the problem is occurring in a production system, and then you can apply the proposed solutions as explained below.

-@@@

 ![dispatcher-behaviour-on-bad-code.png](../images/dispatcher-behaviour-on-bad-code.png)

 In the above example we put the code under load by sending hundreds of messages to blocking actors which causes threads of the default dispatcher to be blocked.
-The fork join pool based dispatcher in Akka then attempts to compensate for this blocking by adding more threads to the pool (`default-pekko.actor.default-dispatcher 18,19,20,...`).
+The fork join pool based dispatcher in Pekko then attempts to compensate for this blocking by adding more threads to the pool (`default-pekko.actor.default-dispatcher 18,19,20,...`).
 This however is not able to help if those too will immediately get blocked, and eventually the blocking operations will dominate the entire dispatcher.